vegaprotocol/documentation/docs/node-operators/network_restarts.md

 ```

 :::info
-The exact path of the data-node folder to remove can be found using `vega paths list`, this path is `DataNodeStorageHome` under this list.
+The exact path of the data-node folder to remove can be found using `vega paths list`.
+The required path is `DataNodeStorageHome` in the list.
 :::

 ### Step 2: Update the genesis file